 The choices in dog sports and recreation are nearly endless.
-Dog sports can help keep active dogs both physically and mentally healthy.
+Dog sports can help keep active dogs, both physically and mentally healthy.
 All dogs need some degree of exercise, but most will thrive with extra stimulation.

 Canine agility is a competitive dog sport that takes place within an obstacle course.
 Dogs are trained to make jumps, travel through tunnels, and navigate various walkways - all in a specific order.
 Each step of the way, the dogs are directed by their owners.

 Agility is an excellent form of exercise and mental stimulation, making it ideal for high energy dogs like Border Collies and Australian Shepherds.
 However, just about any dog can participate in agility.

 Canine Freestyle is a choreographed musical performance by a dog/handler team.
 Like it sounds, this activity is like dancing with a dog!
 As implied by its name, in canine freestyle almost anything goes.
-Basically, any move is allowed unless it puts the dog or handler in danger.
+Any move is allowed unless it puts the dog or handler in danger.

-Conformation is a competitive dog sport during which purebred dogs are presented in dog shows and judged for congruity with their respective breed standards.
-Conformation trials, or dog shows, are designed to display purebred dogs with ideal characteristics of their respective breeds as determined by a purebred dog association such as the American Kennel Club or the United Kennel Club.
+Conformation is a competitive dog sport during which purebred dogs are presented in dog shows and judged for congruity with their breed standards.
+Conformation trials, or dog shows, are designed to display purebred dogs with ideal characteristics of their respective breeds as determined by a registered dog association such as the American Kennel Club or the United Kennel Club.

-To become a successful disc dog team, the handler must be able to properly throw a disc - and far.
+Strong disc dog teams, the handler must be able to throw a disc accurately - and far.
 The dog can then be trained to chase and catch the disc.
-During distance competition, the field is broken into zones by yard.
-Scoring is based on the zone in which the disc found.
+During distance competition, the field is broken into zones by the yard — scoring based on the zone in which the disc found.

 Also called dock diving, dock jumping is a competition where dogs jump from a dock into a body of water in an attempt to achieve great distance or height.
 Dock jumping is much like the human long jump or high jump, but with water.

 The sport of flyball is a type of relay race that involves teams of four dogs.
-One dog from each team runs down a course, jumping hurdles, towards the "flyball box."
+One dog from each side runs down a course, jumping hurdles, towards the "flyball box."
 The dog steps on a panel and triggers the flyball box to release a tennis ball.
 The dog then brings the ball back over the hurdles to its handler.

-Herding is an instinct for dogs in the herding group; it is the way they were bred.
-Sometimes, even some non-herding dog breeds or mixes will show an instinct for herding.
+Herding is an instinct for dogs in the herding group; it is the way they herding dogs get bred.
+Sometimes, even some non-herding dog breeds or mixes will show a knack for herding.
 Because many dogs live in urban or suburban areas rather than farms, the opportunity for herding not presented.

 If you think your dog would enjoy herding, there are probably herding groups in your area to contact regarding training and competition.

-Lure coursing is a fast-paced chase sport that was developed as an alternative to hare coursing.
-Rather than chasing a live animal, dogs chase an artificial lure across a field, compete for best time.
+Lure coursing is a fast-paced chase sport that developed as an alternative to hare coursing.
+Rather than chasing a live animal, dogs chase an artificial lure across a field, compete for the best time.
 Sometimes, obstacles are involved in the race.

 In Rally Obedience, dog/handler teams must complete a course made up of signs describing specific obedience exercises to perform.
-Judges design the course and observe as the teams swiftly navigate the course.
+Judges design the curriculum and observe as the teams swiftly navigate the course.
 Rally Obedience rules tend to be less strict than traditional obedience competitions.

 You probably have noticed that your dog's nose is his most dominant sense.
 Most dogs want to follow their noses.
 Why not turn this talent into a fun and challenging activity?

 A tracking trial is a type of test that requires a dog to follow a scent trail.
-These events mimic search-and-rescue missions, assessing the dog's natural ability and willingness to follow a trail left by human footsteps.
+These events mimic search-and-rescue missions, assessing the dog's natural ability and willingness to follow a path left by human footsteps.